xamarin/mac-samples/OpenGLLayer/readme.md

 OpenGLLayer
 ===========

 For a full description of the program you will have to buy the book:

-[Core Animation for Mac OS X and the iPhone]: Creating Compelling Dynamic User Interfaces by Bill Dudney.
+[Core Animation for Mac OS X and the iPhone] - Creating Compelling Dynamic User Interfaces by Bill Dudney.

 Author
 ------